Solid vs Engineered Hardwood

 What is Solid Hardwood?

 Solid wood flooring is generally known as the traditional hardwood option due to its simple composition.
-Each plank is made from a single piece of wood, solid hardwood planks come ¾” thick but there are thicker options available for high traffic areas.
+Each plank is made from a single piece of wood, and solid hardwood planks come ¾” thick but there are thicker options available for high traffic areas.

 Because solid wood is a thick plank, you have the option to refinish your floor multiple times.
 Refinishing your floors is important because naturally over time the organic material loses its sheen.
-Refinishing is as simple as sanding down the floor, fixing any imperfections, and applying the resurfacing finish!
+Refinishing is as simple as sanding down the floor, fixing any imperfections, and applying the resurfacing finish.

 Is Engineered Hardwood Better?

 Engineered hardwood is different from solid because it is composed of three to seven layers of real wood.
 Both look the same since the top layer of engineered flooring is a piece of premium finished wood.